Hal Steinbrenner

-Harold Steinbrenner (born December 3, 1969) is an American businessman best known as the chairman and managing general partner of Yankee Global Enterprises (YGE), which owns the New York Yankees of Major League Baseball (MLB).
+Harold Zieg Steinbrenner (born December 3, 1969) is an American businessman best known as the chairman and managing general partner of Yankee Global Enterprises (YGE), which owns the New York Yankees of Major League Baseball (MLB).
 In addition to owning the Yankees, YGE also has a 20% minority stake in the American soccer club New York City Football Club of Major League Soccer (MLS), and a 10% minority stake in Italian soccer club AC Milan of Serie A. He and his siblings inherited control of the team from their father, George Steinbrenner, who died in 2010.

 Biography

 Family and education

 Hal Steinbrenner is the younger son of George (1930-2010) and Elizabeth Joan Steinbrenner (née Zieg) (1935-2018).
 He has two sisters, Jessica Steinbrenner and Jennifer Steinbrenner (formerly Swindal).
 He is the younger brother of Hank Steinbrenner, who died in 2020.

 Steinbrenner attended Culver Military Academy and went on to graduate from Williams College in 1991 with a Bachelor of Arts degree.
 He then earned a Master of Business Administration at the University of Florida in 1994.

 The Steinbrenner family also collectively owns more than 25% of YES Network, 20% of MLS's New York City FC, a stake in Legends Hospitality and 10% of Italian soccer club AC Milan.